Cyb3r-Jak3/html5validator-docker/README.md

 ## To use

 You use this the same way you use any docker image.
-I use it for my gitlab pipelines and you can view example configuration of testing [here](https://github.com/Cyb3r-Jak3/portfolio-website/blob/master/.gitlab-ci.yml).
+I use it for my GitLab pipelines and you can view example configuration of testing [here](https://github.com/Cyb3r-Jak3/portfolio-website/blob/master/.gitlab-ci.yml).

 ## Tags

-There are currently two tags for this image, self and pypi.
-The self tag involves building html5validator from source and the pypi installs the packaged version.
+There are currently two tags for this image, source and pypi.
+The source tag involves building html5validator from source and the pypi installs the packaged version.
+The pypi tag is more stable than the source branch.